flatcar/scripts/ci-automation/README.md

 4. Packages build (`packages.sh`): Build OS image packages and generate a new container image (containing both SDK and packages).
 5. Packages are published and the generic OS image is built.
    1. Binary packages are published (`push_pkgs.sh`) to the build cache, making them available to developers who base their work on the main branch.
-   2. Image build (`image.sh`): Using the container from 3., build an OS image and torcx store, and generate a new container image with everything in it.
+   2. Image build (`image.sh`): Using the container from 3., build an OS image, and generate a new container image with everything in it.
 6. VMs build (`vms.sh`).
-Using the packages+torcx+image container from 4., build vendor images.
+Using the packages+image container from 4., build vendor images.
 Results are vendor-specific OS images.

 ```
        .---------.                     .------------.             .--------.